 - Loss of appetite

 - Energy increase

 These signs of khat addiction usually begin to subside about 90 minutes after the leaves and stems are chewed or drank.
 The high can linger for three to 24 hours, depending on the potency of the khat and intensity of the addiction.
 Once the high subsides, the user crashes.
 This results in feelings of anxiety, depression, extreme fatigue, suicidal thoughts and heart arrhythmia.
-Call us at 1-800-928-9139 to find out more about your khat addiction treatment options.
+Call us at 1-888-287-0471 Who Answers? to find out more about your khat addiction treatment options.

 A true khat addiction takes hold quickly.
 The addict may feel invincible and energized.
 The euphoria that accompanies these feelings keeps the addict coming back for more.
 Like other stimulants, however, the continuous use of the drug leads to a tolerance that builds with each use.
 This tolerance means that a user requires more of the drug in order to reach a high.
 Gradually, addicts build to using high doses of khat with greater frequency.
 Over time, the result can produce: